Aramir10/pandas-challenge/Trends Report.md

 ### Purchasing Analysis

-Even though they total number of players is low I would say if they making profit is a good thing.
+Even though they total number of players is low I would say if they are making profits is a good thing.

 ### Gender Demographics